-- 16.13.1 The World Test Championship Final 2023 shall be contested between the two teams in first and second place on the World Test Championship Points Table at the conclusion of the Competition Window on Sunday 30 April 2023. - 16.13.2 The ICC World Test Championship Final 2023 will be hosted by the England and Wales Cricket Board.
-A Reserve Day will be also scheduled for the Final, to be used if net playing time is lost across the scheduled days of the match. - 16.13.3 The full playing conditions for the ICC World Test Championship Final 2023 will be prepared and be distributed in early 2023.
+- 16.13.1 The World Test Championship Final 2025 shall be contested between the two teams in first and second place on the World Test Championship Points Table at the conclusion of the Competition Window on Wednesday 30 April 2025. - 16.13.2 The ICC World Test Championship Final 2025 will be hosted by the England and Wales Cricket Board.
+A Reserve Day will also be scheduled for the Final, to be used if net playing time is lost across the scheduled days of the match. - 16.13.3 The full playing conditions for the ICC World Test Championship Final 2025 will be prepared and be distributed in early 2025.